 The Core Problem

-THREE REFERRAL MODELS THAT ACTUALLY WORK
+THREE REFERRAL MODELS TO TEST

 Model 01 The Evergreen Program Always-on, passive, requires minimal management once built